-STEP ONE: tering the conditions of play.
-Tennis Allow additional breaks to drink and sun protect (sha .de) where possible.
-Softball Allow additional breaks to drink and sun protect (sha .de) where possible.
-Basketba Allow additional breaks to drink.
-Football Allow additional breaks to drink and sun protect (sha .de) where possible.
-Netball Allow additional breaks to drink and sun protect (sha .de) where possible.
-Hockey Allow additional breaks to drink and sun protect (sha .de) where possible.
-Water P SMA suggests that NO changes to play are needed.Be spectators and officials may be an issue with both ten Touch Allow additional breaks for drinks and play 4 quarter number of 11.00am matches or where possible play n
+STEP ONE: Altering the conditions of play.

+Tennis Allow additional breaks to drink and sun protect (shade) where possible.
+Badminton Allow additional breaks to drink and sun protect (shade) where possible.
+Basketball Allow additional breaks to drink.
+Football Allow additional breaks to drink and sun protect (shade) where possible.
+Netball Allow additional breaks to drink and sun protect (shade) where possible.
+Hockey Allow additional breaks to drink and sun protect (shade) where possible.
+Water Polo SMA suggests that NO changes to play are needed.
+Be mindful that indoor facilities for spectators and officials may be an issue with both temperature and humidity.
+Touch Allow additional breaks for drinks and play 4 quarters rather than 2 halves.
+Limit the number of 11.00am matches or where possible play no matches at 11.00am.